-Chapter Five - Employment and Reemployment Rights of Members of the Uniformed Services Chapter Six - Occupational Safety and Health Protections Chapter Seven - Polygraph Tests 7.
-Date(Date(s) of alleged violation 8.
-Date on which counseling was requested Date on which mediation was requested Date on which mediation was concluded 9.
-Name of person who served as Counselor in this matter 10.
-Name of person who served as Mediator in this matter partic se summarize the actions or occurrences giving rise to your complaint.
-Explain in what you believe your rights under the EDR Plan were violated.
-Identify all persons who cipated in this matter or who can provide relevant information concerning your complaint. here is insufficient space below, you may attach additional pages).
-(Please attach a copy of any documents that relate to your complaint, such as an application form, resume, letters, notices of discipline or termination, etc.)
+Chapter Five - Employment and Reemployment Rights of Members of the Uniformed Services Chapter Six - Occupational Safety and Health Protections Chapter Seven - Polygraph Tests Date(s) of alleged violation Date on which counseling was requested Date on which counseling was completed Date on which mediation was requested Date on which mediation was concluded Name of person who served as Counselor in this matter Name of person who served as Mediator in this matter Please summarize the actions or occurrences giving rise to your complaint.
+Explain in what way you believe your rights under the EDR Plan were violated.
+Identify all persons who participated in this matter or who can provide relevant information concerning your complai (If there is insufficient space below, you may attach additional pages).